Ghufran2/CRLF-Hunter/README.md

 # CRLF Hunter

-High-coverage **CRLF injection** scanner with optional **Web UI** and **HTTP/2→HTTP/1 smuggling** probe.
-Built for speed against thousands of URLs, with pretty CSV/JSON reports and a clean UI that runs locally.
+A fast and flexible **CRLF injection scanner** that can handle thousands of URLs with ease.
+Includes **Web UI, supports HTTP/2 → HTTP/1 smuggling checks,
+and generates clean CSV/JSON reports** you can actually use.

 > **Author**: DeathReaper
 > **License**: MIT